 The 9 Best Lighting Picks for Your Bedroom

-Though bedrooms are primarily for sleeping, they aren’t meant to be dark all the time.
+Your bedroom’s lighting should create a calm and soothing atmosphere for relaxation.
+But though bedrooms are primarily for sleeping, they aren’t meant to be dark all the time!
 A bedroom should have a combination of both portable and installed lighting to provide illumination for tasks like dressing and reading.
-More than that, your bedroom's lighting should also create a calm and soothing atmosphere for relaxation.
-If you think about it, the lighting ideas that pertain to the rest of your home apply to the bedroom as well.

-When planning the lighting for your bedroom, keeps two ideas in mind to help you achieve the right feel: abundance and flexibility.
-Multiple light sources with lower wattage are preferable to a single bright fixture.
-And don't overlook the power of dimmers: Installing them can help you achieve the right mood when it’s time to wind down at the end of the day.
-Click through for nine types of fixtures, each with its own place and functionality when it lives in the bedroom.
-Then, install a medley of these bedroom lighting ideas, and you'll be one step closer to your own oasis.
+When planning the lighting for your bedroom, keep two ideas in mind to help you achieve the right feel: abundance and flexibility.
+Multiple light sources with lower wattage are preferable to a single bright fixture—and don’t overlook the power of dimmers!

 Recessed Fixtures